-To see crime in your area of the county visit link below.
+To see crime and Registered Sex Offenders in your area of the county visit link below.

 Sheriff Kenneth Hammack took office in January 2005 and has since made many changes to make the Polk County Sheriff's Office more efficient and to serve the public better.
 Kenneth Hammack has over 41 years in law enforcement including 10 years as a Texas Ranger.
 While with the Department of Public Safety he has acquired 2,800 hours of law enforcement training.